insidemordecai/insidemordecai.com/content/links/index.md

 - [Naz Hamid](https://nazhamid.com/) - everyday reflections, personal stories and a lot of outdoor activities.
 - [niqwithq](https://niqwithq.com) - Nicolas tells stories and reflects on topics that are very close to his heart.
 - [Nyamani's Substack](https://nyamanimarwa.substack.com/) - everything from night escapades to religion and spirituality, poetry, reviews, and some bold takes.
-- [Public Diary Records](https://iamrajab.blogspot.com/) - a friend's blog all about daring poetry and reflections.
+- [Public Diary Records](https://iamrajab.blogspot.com/) - daring poetry and reflections.
 - [Robb Knight](https://rknight.me) - fun and colourful website on tech, blogging, and other interests.
 - [Robert Birming](https://birming.com/) - a mix of thoughts and experiences (mostly Swedish), put into words.
 - [Starbreaker.org](https://starbreaker.org/) - raw thoughts 'with something to offend everyone.'